 In the years 1940-43 we lived in a three-story apartment house very close to the local airport in St. Petersburg.
 I slept on the back porch on the top floor, where I could view air traffic and go to sleep at night listening to a bugle playing tattoo and taps at the merchant marine training base.
 I never dreamed that one day I would be piloting airplanes to that airport.

 This picture, taken in 1947, shows the Indian Chief motorcycle I had for about a year.
 It was new, and difficult to get because factories were trying to catch up from no production during the war years.
 I once drove that thing "non-stop" from Chicago to Pensacola.
-The picture has lost its color; the motorcycle was bright red.
+The picture has lost its color; it was bright red.
 At this time I was renting a room in that house while attending Florida Southern College for teacher training.

 These pictures show me with my mother.
 I'm only 5' 8" so you can see how small my mother was.
 For most of her life she weighed less than 100 pounds.
 I think that's why I have such a slender skeleton.
 I was only about 18 in the first picture.
 The second photo was actually snapped several years after the first.
 It looks like I've grown a few inches, but It may be that my mother had already begun to lose some height from age.